Best smart speakers: Which deliver the best combination of digital assistant and audio performance?

 - Work with Chromecast devices (Google Home models)

-- Control your TV (with a compatible universal remote)
+- Control your TV

 - Stream music to multiple speakers (multi-room audio)